GeekZoneHQ/web/readme.md

 ## Running the project locally

 You should be able to setup this project on any operating system that supports Django.
 We have instructions for Ubuntu based linux distributions which can be found below; Windows instructions are in the pipeline.
+Alternatively you can run this project in containers, by using docker-compose.

 ### Ubuntu based Linux (or WSL on Microsoft Windows)